Minnesota Elevation Mapping Project

-Project Area Map The total project area, encompassing 45,349 square miles across 47 counties, is split into five phases as shown on this map.
+Project Area Map The total project area, encompassing 45,349 square miles across 47 counties, was split into five phases as shown on this map.

 Phase 3 - Arrowhead Region, Spring 2011